aws-samples/serverless-patterns/lambda-eventbridge-sqs-lambda-cdk-python/README.md

 ## Testing

-1. Go to the Lambda ARN printed as part of the CDK output.
-Do a Test invocation of the Lambda from the console.
+1. Open the AWS Lambda Console and locate the Lambda function printed in the stack output.
 1. Create a new test event, accepting the default Event JSON.
 Choose **Invoke**.

 This will send three events to EventBridge and each will be routed to either the email/sftp/3papi SQS queue.
 The consumer Lambda function on each queue will process the message.